evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 ```
 bwa index XENLA_10.1_genome.fa.gz
 ```
-This step will take a few minutes so let's do it in the background using `screen`.
+This step will take a while, and we could do it in the background using `screen`.
+Ben will do a demo of how to use screen (just watch, no need to do this):

 `screen -S make_an_index_file`

 then type this:

-  `bwa index -a bwtsw my_monkey_chromosome/chr`ZZZ`.fa`
+`bwa index XENLA_10.1_genome.fa.gz`

 Then exit the screen by typing `ctrl-a` then `ctrl-d`

 You can list the screens you have like this:

 `screen -ls`

 and you can return to the screen you started like this:

 `screen -r make_an_index_file`

 when it is done, you can exit and then kill the screen like this:

 `ctrl-a` then `ctrl-d` and then

 screen -X -S make_an_index_file kill

-2. We now need to to generate another file using `samtools`.
+2. For some downstram applications, we need to to generate another file using `samtools`.
 Please type this:

-  `samtools faidx my_monkey_chromosome/chr`ZZZ`.fa`
+  `samtools faidx XENLA_10.1_genome.fa.gz`

   Here, the `samtools` command tells the computer to execute the `samtools` program.
-The `faidx` option tells samtools to generate a file called `chr`ZZZ`.fai` in which each line has information for one the contigs within the reference genome, including the contig name, size, location and other information.
+The `faidx` option tells samtools to generate a file called `XENLA_10.1_genome.fa.gz.fai` in which each line has information for one the contigs within the reference genome, including the contig name, size, location and other information.
 Our reference genome has a contig for each chromosome.

 3. The third thing we need to do is to generate a `.dict` file with a program called [`picard`](http://broadinstitute.github.io/picard/).
 To do this, we need to use the latest version of java.
 Please type this command to make a symbolic link to this version: